 Reduced Registration Rates for Patient Advocates

-AACR Patient Advocate Affiliate members are provided free registration to the Annual Meeting.
+AACR Patient Advocate Affiliate members are provided a discounted registration to the Annual Meeting.
 Nonmember advocates may register to attend the AACR Annual Meeting at a reduced rate.
 Patient Advocate Scholarships to waive registration costs are also available.
 Registration rates, deadlines, approval criteria, and instructions are available on the AACR website.
 For more information email [email protected]